 - external threats?

-- How does the competitors’ offering compare to ours?
+- How does this competitor’s offer compare to ours?

 Part 2: Market Research Data Sources